revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-There are instances where you have a stream, but you only want to select a random element; as long as it meets certain conditions and the operation itself takes the shortest time possible.
+There are instances where you have a stream, but you only want to select a random element as long as it meets certain conditions and the operation itself takes the shortest time possible.

 </blockquote>
 </details>

 ---

-13. What do you mean by stream ?
+13. What do you mean by stream?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)